2B (Nier: Automata): Creation and design

 2B was created by Yoko Taro, director and story writer for Automata.
 The game's entire cast are either androids or alien-crafted machines, with the narrative focusing on the flaws of humanity through the actions of artificial beings who look up to them.
 In contrast to the original Nier which had different protagonists for the Japanese and Western releases, Yoko was given creative freedom to create a more traditional "delicate" female lead, catering to Japanese tastes.
 A female lead was decided on early on, with Yoko joking about discussing the addition of an elderly lead character.
 She was given a katana to add a fantasy element to the game's science fiction setting.

 In contrast to the darker narrative of Drakengard, Yoko decided that 2B and 9S deserved a happy ending, due to his belief that their experiences in Automata had "cleansed" the androids of their transgressions.
 Yoko considers the story of 2B complete with Automata, believing the narrative should not be continued.
 However, for a later tribute concert, he wrote an audio play epilogue to Automata featuring 2B and 9S, a different method than the original Nier's epilogue, which is described in a game guide.

 2B was designed by lead character artist Akihiko Yoshida, known for his work on Final Fantasy XII and Bravely Default.
 Yoshida was brought in following feedback on the original game's character designs and original illustrator D.K's unavailability following an elbow injury.
-Yoshida, who appreciated the chance to work on a game outside the fantasy genre, was given a guideline of sleek, black designs, with Yoko requesting a design that would be enjoyable for cosplayers.
+Yoshida, who appreciated the chance to work on a game outside the fantasy genre, was given a guideline of sleek, black designs, and producer Yosuke Saito requested a design that would be enjoyable for cosplayers.
 Yoko wanted 2B to wear a blindfold, described in-game as a visor, as it had not been done with many game characters.
 2B had some alternate designs, including one with long hair and another with a hooded top, though all maintained the same color and design aesthetic.